AngieDar/AngieDar/README.md

 ## About Me

 Hi, I am Angelo, aspiring Data Scientist living in Amsterdam.
 When I am not partaking in outdoor hobbies, I spend my time on personal projects and learning more about Python, databases and play around with DevOps tools.
 I am interested in remote work as well as on site.
+Feel free to reach me on my LinkedIn above.

 ## My Skill Set